Configure your system

 The Train Deep Learning Model geoprocessing tool uses the image chips you labeled to determine what combinations of pixels in a given image represent palm trees.
-The training process produces an Esri model definition (.emd) file that can be used by other deep learning tools within ArcGIS.
-You'll populate a .emd file, then use the Detect Objects Using Deep Learning tool to identify palm trees in the image.
+You'll use these training samples to train a single-shot detector (SSD) deep learning model.

+Next, you'll set the number of epochs that your model will run.
 An epoch is a full cycle through the training dataset.
-During each epoch, the training dataset you stored in the ImageChips folder will be passed forward and backward through the neural network one time.
-The default is 20.
+During each epoch, the training dataset you stored in the imagechips folder will be passed forward and backward through the neural network one time.

 - Expand Model Parameters and make sure Model Type is set to Single Shot Detector.